gemesa/rustlink/README.md

 $ probe-rs-cli info
 Error: 2 probes were found.
 ```
-So the plan is to implement a flasher where you can choose by serial number which device to use.
+With `rst-flash` you can choose by serial number which device to use.

 ## Installation from source